redknitin/Helpdesk/README.md

 ## Getting Started

+Get a local install of MongoDB with the default configuration (no auth) and create a database named "helpdesk".

+Then, install Ruby and Bundler, and run a "bundle install", followed by running app.rb with the Ruby interpreter.

+The default username is "admin" and the default password is "admin".

 TODO: Instructions here will get you a copy of the project up and running on your local machine for development and testing purposes.
 Deployment notes will explain how to deploy the project on a live system.

 ### Prerequisites